salvipeter/quadfit/notes.md

    projected onto a plane that has its height constrained by the principal curvatures.

-5. The twist control points are updated.
-At corner vertices we already know both ribbons, so a twist is not needed.
-At side vertices we take the twist from the associated ribbon; and at inner vertices we project the twist control point onto a plane that has its height constrained by the principal curvatures.
+1. The twist control points at inner vertices are updated: we project the twist control point onto a plane that has its height constrained by the principal curvatures.

-6. Compute the local ribbons at both outer and inner segments.
+1. Compute the local ribbons at both outer and inner segments.
 First a quartic, two-segment B-spline boundary curve is created from the already fixed boundary information (end CP, tangent CP, 2nd deriv.
 CP).
 Similarly, on both sides of the segment, a cubic,